YYuX-1145/Srt-AI-Voice-Assistant/docs/en_US/help.md

     * Uses speaker-specific parameters if assigned.
     * Multi-speaker projects must have assigned speakers.

-* **IV.** After making changes to the subtitles, you can also click `Regenerate All` to regenerate the audios of the changed subtitles or those that failed to be synthesized.
+* **IV.** After making changes to the subtitles, you can also click `Continue Generation` to regenerate the audios of the changed subtitles or those that failed to be synthesized.

 * **V.** Click `Reassemble Audio` to recompose full audio.